krantzinator/krantzinator.github.io/_posts/2017-02-11-how-branches-work-in-git-and-github.markdown

 I want to keep going and explain how GitHub and git are actually not the same thing, but I won't.
 I need to work on the next chapters for book club now, for one thing.
 For another, git has many, many rabbit holes I could go down in explaining its nuances.
 (Kind of like real trees!
 Ahhh.)

-In closing, I'll leave you with this: if you decide to have one branch to house your work on multiple challenges (such as `challenges` or `ottergram-challenges`), you are going to run into the question how to merge your updated project code _from_ `master` _into_ `challenges`.
+In closing, I'll leave you with this: if you decide to have one branch to house your work on multiple challenges (such as `challenges` or `ottergram-challenges`), you are going to run into the question of how to merge your updated project code _from_ `master` _into_ `challenges`.

-But wait, that's the opposite of how branches are supposed to be used!
-I'm supposed to merge code from branches into `master`, not the other way 'round!
+_But wait, that's the opposite of how branches are supposed to be used!
+I'm supposed to merge code from branches into `master`, not the other way 'round!_

 That, my friend, is another topic.
 We'll probably have to get into it this coming week, so I may write another post for it.
 To that end - let me know if you have more questions on branching I can answer.